Kaushalkhokhar/react-udemy/README.md

     - it runs(executes firstargue) when dependecies(second argue) changes
   - It basically avoids infinite looping.
   - **Important Note:** Use Case of useEffect()
-    - When we want to run a state-update-function without any event like <br>onchange, onclick, etc. Means we want to run state-update-function<br>directly inside react component function, at that time we need to<br>use useEffect() to avoid infinite looping
-      <br>i.e App.js and Login.js in LoginAndLogout project
+    - When we want to run a state-update-function without any event like  onchange, onclick, etc. Means we want to run state-update-function directly inside react component function, at that time we need to use useEffect() to avoid infinite looping. i.e App.js and Login.js in LoginAndLogout project
-  - Dependencies can be defined by function parameters used in useEffect <br>function. i.e Login.js in LoginAndLogout project
+  - Dependencies can be defined by function parameters used in useEffect function. i.e Login.js in LoginAndLogout project
   - **About Debouncing:** Use case:
     - We want to run a useeffct function in email and password change but after waiting to 500ms from last key press.
     - This can increase performance of code by not requestin on every key press